 Foreign language declarations (such as type declarations, header file inclusions or macro definitions) can be included in the Mercury source file as part of a ‘foreign_decl’ declaration of the form

 This declaration will have effects equivalent to including the specified DeclCode in an automatically generated source file of the specified programming language, in a place appropriate for declarations, and linking that source file with the Mercury program (after having compiled it with a compiler for the specified programming language, if appropriate).

 Entities declared in ‘pragma foreign_decl’ declarations are visible in ‘pragma foreign_code’, ‘pragma foreign_type’, ‘pragma foreign_proc’, and ‘pragma foreign_enum’ declarations that specify the same foreign language and occur in the same Mercury module.

 By default, the contents of ‘pragma foreign_decl’ declarations are also visible in the same kinds of declarations in other modules that import the module containing the ‘pragma foreign_decl’ declaration.
 This is because they may be required to make sense of types defined using ‘pragma foreign_type’ and/or predicates defined using ‘pragma foreign_proc’ in the containing module, and these may be visible in other modules, especially in the presence of intermodule optimization,

 If you do not want the contents of a ‘pragma foreign_decl’ declaration to be visible in foreign language code in other modules, you can use the following variant of the declaration:

 :- pragma foreign_decl("Lang", local, DeclCode).

-Note: currently only the C and Erlang backends support this variant of the ‘pragma foreign_decl’ declaration.
+Note: currently only the C backend supports this variant of the ‘pragma foreign_decl’ declaration.

 The Melbourne Mercury implementation additionally supports the forms